 The Three Levels of Employee Engagement

 While it may seem relatively simple – engagement is a complex spectrum.
 However, it can be better understood by categorising it into certain levels, Claire explains.

 “There are three levels of engagement.
 Take, for example, going into a coffee shop.
 The level of service you get can change – and quite often that is because of the level of engagement of the staff.

 “Gallup, a global organisation who look at employee engagement on an annual basis, use three levels of ‘engaged’, ‘disengaged’ and ‘highly disengaged’.

 “The highly disengaged are people who are causing havoc in your business – they are being disruptive, maybe causing grievances and will have a bad attitude.

 “Your disengaged people are just doing what’s expected, they aren’t doing any more, at 5pm they are out the door and they are probably scanning Indeed or NIJobFinder or whatever it might be.

-“I ran an engagement programme recently with a business who have a group of high potential individuals they really wanted to foster and work on.
+“I ran an engagement programme recently, with a business who have a group of high potential individuals that they really wanted to foster and work on.

 “It was interesting, because we would have assumed that this group would already have really high engagement levels.
 But the results came back and it was only around 50% to 60%, so there’s always room for improvement.

 “But certainly, always aim for 100%!”